allinurl/goaccess/README.md

 ### Distributions ###

 It is easiest to install GoAccess on Linux using the preferred package manager of your Linux distribution.
-Please _note_ that not all distributions will have the lastest version of GoAccess available
+Please note that not all distributions will have the lastest version of GoAccess available.

 #### Debian/Ubuntu ####